HoltBosse/ci-cd-example/readme.md

 ### Verify Git is Present and Using SSH

 1. Navigate to the directory that the application files live in.
 2. Verify that a `.git` directory is present.
-If there isn't use `git fetch` to grab only the `.git` directory from the remote repository.
+If there isn't use `git fetch` to grab new files (like the needed `.git` directory) from the remote repository.
+3. Use `git config --list` to verify that the remote repo is a SSH remote like `git@github.com:{you}/{repo}.git`.
+    * If it **IS** you're good.
-3. Use `git config --list` to verify that the remote repo is a SSH remote like git@github.com:{you}/{repo}.git.
-If it is not (i.e. it is an http remote like `https://github.com/{owner}/{repo}.git`) use `git remote set-url {remote_name} git@github.com:{owner}/{repo}.git` to change it to whatever SSH remote is listed for the repository on [GitHub](https://github.com).
+    * If it **IS NOT** (i.e. it is an http remote like `https://github.com/{owner}/{repo}.git`) use `git remote set-url {remote_name} git@github.com:{owner}/{repo}.git` to change it to whatever SSH remote is listed for the repository on [GitHub](https://github.com).
 This will allow the production server to pull from GitHub using its SSH key for authentication (we will add the public key to GitHub in a future step).
+4. Add the fingerprint of GitHub's server to the production server by connecting to some SSH remote. **If and only if you know the production repo is already up to date** perform a `git pull` to test the SSH remote and add GitHub's fingerprint to the server's known_hosts.
+Otherwise, consider doing a `git clone` of a random **SSH** repository elsewhere.
+You can immediately delete the files, but this will add GitHub fingerprint to the server's known_hosts file.

 ### Get PWD of Project
 1. Run `pwd` (print working directory) inside the directory that contains the `.git` directory.
 Copy the result down as you will need it in a later step.